 Prepare Tofu

-- Marinate with ½ Kung Pao Sauce in a safe refrigerator container overnight (for best results)
+- Marinate the tofu with ½ Kung Pao Sauce in a safe refrigerator container overnight (for best results)

 - Cook tofu in an air-fryer, oven, or skillet.